victory-Ogbonna/victory-Ogbonna/README.md

 - 👋 Hi, I’m @victory-Ogbonna
 - 👀 I’m interested in ...web and software development
 - 🌱 I’m currently learning ...azure DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...DevOps
 - 📫 How to reach me ...via email @amvictoriouscherie@gmail.com

 <!---